 Eight women and two men camped in cabins, tents, and campers, endured a horrific thunderstorm, told stories, got a lesson in martial arts and kayaked to a private beach just before a wonderful meal.
 Some of the hags were advised not to go to Janes Island because of the bugs.
 Nonsense!
 There are bugs, but the bugs are deterred by repellant.
 The magnificent views and rustic setting, with the amenities of a good campground, far outweigh the inconvenience of having to use insect repellant.
 We put the screen room on our r-pod and it made a great shield against the bugs in the evening.

 Here’s a video recounting the weekend

-Of the eight kayakers only three were experienced.
+Of the eight kayakers, only three were experienced.
 The rest were either first-timers or beginners.
-The group paddled up the 1.25 mile flatwater trail to an island that has a 7 mile sandy beach, that is also one of the few beaches in Maryland that is dog friendly.
-A group came right behind us with two large dogs loaded in their canoes, and the dogs had great time romping in the sand and water.
+The group paddled up the 1.25-mile flatwater trail to an island that has a 7-mile sandy beach, that is also one of the few beaches in Maryland that is dog-friendly.
+A group came right behind us with two large dogs loaded in their canoes, and the dogs had a great time romping in the sand and water.

 Dan Burgoyne (my hag-man), as always, was a huge help to everyone.
 However, he opted not to spend the first night.
 When he returned for the Saturday night meal, he brought our pet parrot, Baby who entertained us by talking and singing.
 Baby is 17 years old and has been going places with her man – Dan for years.